with egg masses

 approximately 4.5-5.5 months.

-Big Island, Maui and Oahu: widely distributed in the Indo-Pacific: also in the eastern Pacific.
+Big Island, Maui, Oahu and Kauai: widely distributed in the Indo-Pacific: also in the eastern Pacific.
 Taxonomic notes: This species is listed as Phestilla melanobranchia in Hoover, 1998, Hoover 2006 (corrected in 2019 printing) and Kay, 1979.
 The means "dark arms" because the original specimens had fed on green-black vs. orange corals.
 It's referred to as the "cup coral nudibranch" in Hoover, 1998 & 2006.
 It was first reported from